-If you put some of your own money into your super, you could get a top-up from the government.
+If you put some of your own money into your super during the 2016-17 financial year, you could get a top-up from the government.

-If you’re eligible, and you put some of your own after-tax money into your super, the government could match it by up to $500*.
+If you’re eligible, and you put some of your own after-tax money into your super, the government could match it by 50% up to a maximum of $500.

-To give you an idea of how much of a top-up you may be entitled to (based on income thresholds) take a look at the table below.
+To give you an idea of how much of a top-up you may be entitled to if you contribute $1,000 to your super, based on income thresholds, take a look at the tables below (rounded to the nearest whole dollar).

-*Total income is the sum of your assessable income, your reportable fringe benefits and the total of your reportable employer contributions for the income year, less your allowable business deductions.
-Your total income for the 2012/13 financial year must be between $31,920 and $46,920.
+*Total annual income amount is the sum of your assessable income, your reportable fringe benefits and your total reportable employer super contributions for the income year (less any excess concessional contributions included in assessable income), minus any allowable business deductions.

 Are you eligible?